Check Basics · Info

 Certified Checks

 Certified checks are personal or business checks that a bank has confirmed at the time of issuance.
-The bank verifies that the funds are available and sets them aside for that check.
-Even with this extra assurance, certified checks are still subject to stale check rules in practice.
+The bank verifies the signature, confirms the funds are available, and sets that amount aside specifically for the check.

 What Happens When a Check Is Too Old?